golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 # Task model

-As the normal body text is monotonous and boring (and difficult to read), make sure that __term__ are visible or even are [link](#task-model) to specific sections or other articles.
+As the normal body text is monotonous and boring (and difficult to read), make sure that __term__ are visible or even are in a form of a [link](#task-model) to specific sections or other articles.

 ## Remember this is a guide

-So should cover the topic broadly, and point to the articles that explore topics in depth.
+As such, it should cover the topic broadly, and point to articles that explore it in more depth.

 You can also provide an overview of interesting areas and point to specific examples or tutorials.